Asa Jackson: Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

 In February 2012, Jackson was invited to the NFL Scouting Combine in Indianapolis, where he recorded the 12th-best shuttle time of any attendee (4.03 seconds) for any position in the class, and was timed at 4.48 seconds in the 40-yard dash.

-Jackson was selected in the fifth round of the 2012 NFL Draft with the 169th overall pick.
+Jackson was selected in the fifth round of the 2012 NFL draft with the 169th overall pick.
 He is probably most known for returning a punt for a touchdown against the Atlanta Falcons during a preseason NFL game, and then started doing the famous Gangnam Style dance.
 Although, the play was nullified by a holding penalty.
 Jackson was placed on injured reserve on December 16, 2014.
 Jackson was cut by the Baltimore Ravens on September 5, 2015.

 Suspension

 Jackson was suspended for four games without pay for violating the NFL policy on performance-enhancing substances on December 11, 2012, for using Adderall, a prescription drug, to treat his attention-deficit hyperactivity disorder.
 On August 2, 2013, he again violated the PED policy and was suspended without pay for an additional eight games of the 2013 season.
 Jackson then completed the required paperwork to be authorized to take Adderall.